May is here! And it brings you many things to help you detox effectively. For example, highly nutritious wild herbs.

 Sandjon also shows how you can eat a raw vegan diet without the "deficiency symptoms" that are too often claimed.
 In detail, she goes into the protein, calcium, iron and vitamin B12 needs.

-￼Without an introductory program, but otherwise with a similar wealth of tips and recipes, the book Rohköstlich leben by Mimi Kirk is also recommended.
+Without an introductory program, but otherwise with a similar wealth of tips and recipes is also the book "Live Raw around the World" by Mimi Kirk is also recommended.

 In addition, of course, there are now a wealth of recipe and introduction books to the raw food, so you will find the one that suits you, won't you?